-- Sea level rise will impact everyone in the Bay Area, no matter where you live. - A regional problem requires regional solutions. - Flooding know no boundaries and doesn't care about jurisdictional lines. - ▶ Solutions should center on the most vulnerable people and environments. - Bay Adapt is building regional consensus to address our strengths and weaknesses, enabling us to respond faster, better and together. - Only with strong local and regional actions can we ensure the safety and welfare of all the Bay Area.
+- Sea level rise will impact everyone in the Bay Area. - A regional problem requires regional solutions. - Flooding know no boundaries and doesn't care about jurisdictional lines. - Solutions should center on the most vulnerable people and environments. - Bay Adapt is building regional consensus on a joint platform of nine actions that address the region's strengths and weaknesses, enabling us to respond faster, better and together. - Only with strong local and regional actions can we ensure the safety and welfare of all the Bay Area.

-The Joint Platform: A regional strategy for a rising Bay
+The Joint Platform A regional strategy for a rising Bay

-Bay Adapt established regional agreement on the actions necessary to protect the Bay Area's people and natural and built environments from sea level rise.
+Bay Adapt has worked to establish regional agreement on the actions necessary to protect the Bay Area's people and natural and built environments from sea level rise.